oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

 The comma at the end of the last triangle in the list is optional (similar to C structure initialization).

+If a triangle in the list does not provide a material index, the most recent material index is used.

 ___